 • Sotheby's announced on 17 March that it will "make final decisions about each event [auction] approximately 30 days prior to the existing sale date and will alert all relevant parties at that time."
 All online sales until 31 March will continue as planned.
 The London salesroom remains open to public for now with March auctions going ahead with one exception.
 The Hong Kong Spring auctions have been moved from the week of 5 April to the week beginning 5 July.
 All Paris and Milan auctions have been postponed indefinitely, but the Design sale in New York on 31 March will go ahead.
 Aside from London, all of Sotheby's locations worldwide are closed until further notice (Hong Kong by appointment only).
 UPDATE 25 MARCH: Sotheby’s relocates its Hong Kong Modern and Contemporary Art sales (which had been moved to 16 April in New York) back to Hong Kong in July.
 The three auctions—Modern Art Evening Sale and Contemporary Art Evening and Day Sales—will be moved to the week of 5 July along with the rest of the Hong Kong spring auction series.

 • Bonhams announced on 18 March that from Friday 20 March all its offices will be closed (with the exception of Bonhams Hong Kong) and its salerooms in the UK, New York, and Los Angeles will be open by appointment.
 Some sales this month will go ahead behind closed doors (bids can be placed remotely) while all the London New Bond Street auctions will be postponed.
+UPDATE 27 APRIL: Bonhams moves all sales worldwide either online or behind closed doors until the end of June.

 • As France went into lockdown on 16 March, all of Paris's auction houses (including Piasa, Artcurial and Drouot) and galleries have been shut until further notice.
+UPDATE: Paris auction houses started reopening in mid-May.

 • UPDATE, 26 March: The biggest and most important fair of the Modern and contemporary art calendar, Art Basel in Basel (scheduled for 18-21 June) has been postponed until 17 to 20 September.
 Art Basel's parent company MCH Group has already cancelled its key event, the watch fair Baselworld, following the Swiss government's ban on large-scale events.